 Or perhaps you're starting a small business with a friend, and you've agreed to split the profits in a 7:5 ratio based on your initial investment and effort.
-The first month brings in a tidy sum, but calculating each person's share seems more complicated than you initially thought.
+Worth adding: the first month brings in a tidy sum, but calculating each person's share seems more complicated than you initially thought.
 Understanding how to divide into a ratio is essential in these scenarios, and in countless others.
 It's a fundamental skill that simplifies everything from cooking and crafting to business partnerships and financial planning.

 Mastering the Art of Dividing into a Ratio